Search Results :

 {BaseURL}/admin/config/people/miniorange_saml/idp_setup

-• Drupal SAML Single Sign-On - Select miniOrange SAML Login Configuration
+Drupal SAML SP - select miniOrange SAML Login Configuration

-• Under the Service Provider Metadata tab, copy the SP Entity ID/Issuer and SP ACS URL and keep them handy.
-This SP metadata is required to configure Shibboleth 2 as Identity Provider (IdP).
+• Under the Service Provider Metadata tab, scroll down and copy the SP Entity ID/Issuer and the SP ACS URL.
+Keep it handy.
+(This is required to configure IdP.)

 • In conf/relying-party.xml, configure Service Provider like this: